 - Opening times are subject to change.
 We suggest checking the official attraction website before you visit.
 You'll find these listed below, handy right?
 While safety regulations are in place, a few attractions are not permitted to open and you'll see these flagged on our attraction lists.

-90-day cancellation.
+Flexibility.
 You spoke.
 We listened.
 In response to this ever-changing world which we currently live in, we’ve acted to ensure sightseeing with us is flexible for you.
 That’s why we now offer 90-day cancellation for when your plans change.
 Our passes are also valid two years from purchase.

 New site features.
 We’ve been working hard to make planning your trip simple and our listings are being constantly updated with the latest booking information so you don’t miss out on visiting one of your favourite London landmarks.